rnandhakumar1995/rnandhakumar1995/README.md

 [![Header](/header.png "Header")](https://some-url.dev/)

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Kotlin, Android
+- 🌱 I’m currently learning Kotlin, Paging 3.0
-- 👯 I’m looking to collaborate on Android
+- 👯 I’m looking to collaborate on Android, Jetpack compose, Kotlin

 <!--
 **rnandhakumar1995/rnandhakumar1995** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.